gayverjr/opencap/docs/tutorial.rst

 **Parsing electronic structure data from file**

-The "read_data" function can read in the effective Hamiltonian and densities in one-shot when passed a Python dictionary with the right keywords.
+The :func:`~pyopencap.CAP.read_data` function can read in the effective Hamiltonian and densities in one-shot when passed a Python dictionary with the right keywords.
 For now, we'll retrieve the effective Hamiltonian and store it as h0 for later use.